Use “Back” for previous page or click: HOME

 Richard Straughan, Jr. bought 1 hammer hand saw 2 augers, 4 pewter basons, 1 Jugg,

-Richard Straughan ( no Jr. or Sr. after his name) bought 3 bushels of wheat, 1
+Richard Straughan ( no Jr. or Sr. after his name) bought 3 bushels of wheat, 1 Lott of Corn

 Rhoda Poe